MadNovOrg/test-blacksmith/README.md

 - Expects:
     - The branch to perform the run from.
 Default is `main`
     - The environment to perform the rollback action to

-## Technology

-This application is built using:

-- React and Vite in the frontend
-- Hasura as a GraphQL API on top of a Postgres database
-- Authentication using AWS Cognito
-- ...

-## Architecture

-TBD

 ## E2E tests